Applicants must have the following to submit a complete application for admission:

 - A personal statement.
 The personal statement may expand on your application or reveal a side of yourself not expressed on your application.
 It may include, but need not be limited to 1) how a law school education will further your personal and professional goals; 2) significant personal accomplishments; and 3) special circumstances, if any, that you wish the admissions committee to know as it reviews your file.
 Avoid clichés, grammatical errors, typographical errors, and plagiarism.
 If you have overcome special challenges such as economic hardship, educational deprivation, physical disability, discrimination, assimilation to a different culture/society, or any other disadvantage, please also describe those challenges in your personal statement.
 The personal statement should be typed, double-spaced, and no longer than two pages.

 ► Tips to help you prepare an effective personal statement.

-- A law school report including transcripts from all colleges and universities attended, and an LSAT score not older than three years from the date of application.
+- A law school report including transcripts from all colleges and universities attended, and an LSAT score not older than five years from the date of application.
 Visit www.lsac.org to learn more about the LSAT and the credential assembly service.

 Optional application components